Medicinal uses of fungi: Cancer

-Antibiotics retapamulin, tiamulin, and valnemulin are derivatives of the fungal metabolite pleuromutilin.
-Plectasin, austrocortilutein, austrocortirubin, coprinol, oudemansin A, strobilurin, illudin, pterulone, and sparassol are under research for their potential antibiotic activity.
+As of 2022, there is not enough scientific evidence to indicate that any mushroom or mushroom extract is effective for reducing the risk of cancer.

 Cholesterol biosynthesis inhibitors

 Statins are an important class of cholesterol-lowering drugs; the first generation of statins were derived from fungi.
 Lovastatin, the first commercial statin, was extracted from a fermentation broth of Aspergillus terreus.
 Industrial production is now capable of producing 70 mg lovastatin per kilogram of substrate.
-The red yeast rice fungus, Monascus purpureus, can synthesize lovastatin, mevastatin, and the simvastatin precursor monacolin J. Nicotinamide riboside, a cholesterol biosynthesis inhibitor, is made by Saccharomyces cerevisiae.